Liyubov/materials_big_data_cri_2019/README.md

 Authors: Marc, Loic, Liubov, Anirudh, Felix

+Repository for the whole course is here https://github.com/Big-data-course-CRI/materials_big_data_cri_2019

 Big data course which we are making at CRI cri-paris.org for Fall 2019.

 # Course description on network theory